paritytech/scale-info/RELEASING.md

 4. Bump the crate versions in `./Cargo.toml` and `./derive/Cargo.toml` to whatever was decided in step 2 (basically a find and replace from old version to new version in this file should do the trick).

-5. Ensure the `Cargo.lock` file is up to date.

-    ```
-    cargo generate-lockfile
-    ```

-6. Update `CHANGELOG.md` to reflect the difference between this release and the last.
+5. Update `CHANGELOG.md` to reflect the difference between this release and the last.
 See the `CHANGELOG.md` file for details of the format it follows.

     First, if there have been any significant changes, add a description of those changes to the top of the changelog entry for this release.

-7. Commit any of the above changes to the release branch and open a PR in GitHub with a base of `master`.
+6. Commit any of the above changes to the release branch and open a PR in GitHub with a base of `master`.

-8. Once the branch has been reviewed and passes CI, merge it.
+7. Once the branch has been reviewed and passes CI, merge it.

-9. Now, we're ready to publish the release to crates.io.
+8. Now, we're ready to publish the release to crates.io.

     1. Checkout `master`, ensuring we're looking at that latest merge (`git pull`).